 Cosmetology classes in nail care cover the basics in manicures and pedicures.
 Students learn to massage the hands and feet and shape a client's finger- and toenails.
 This course may also be broken into two parts, with one part concentrating on hands and the other on feet.
 Students practice the application of paraffin dips, spa pedicures and manicures, hot oils and foot- or hand-wraps.

-A facial is a process of massaging and caring for one's face or the skin surrounding the face.
-Students in a facials class learn about skin analysis, the proper tools used in giving a facial and the cosmetics available specifically for the face.
+Students in a skin science class learn about skin analysis, the proper tools used in giving a facial and the cosmetics available specifically for the face.
 Students gain hands-on training in applying massage techniques, skin conditioning, skin masks and electrical facials.
 Cosmetologist courses on facials may sometimes be combined with aesthetics courses.